 3. Viparita Karani (Legs up the wall exercise):

 To practice this exercise, you have to rest straightly on the floor.
 Now raise one leg up and then raise the second leg.
 Allow your feet to relax on the wall and expand your arms alongside your body facing your palms up.
 To concentrate you should close your eyes and start taking long breaths in the same position.
 You can also use an eye cap which can prevent lights coming into your eyes and let you relax completely.
 Stay in the same posture as much as you can and then step by step come out and bring your legs down.

 4. Modified Sucirandhrasana (Figure Four against the Wall):

 This pose is best to help you to remove weakness from standing or walking for long hours.
-It is a good exercise for your knees, inner thighs and groin.
+It is good exercise for your knees, inner thighs, and groin.

 - Sit straight with a straight spine on the ground and curve your knees by getting your feet as near as feasible.

 - Grab your feet strongly with your hands.